octave-ruzindana/springboot-vaadin/README.md

 ## Learning

  - Great
-  - Needs to know java 8 (especially )
+   - Needs to know java 8 (especially lambda and streams)
    - Official Documentation is quite good
  - Not so great
    - Not much help outside of official doc (stackoverflow,..), specially for the last version (vaadin 10 and ongoing)